bujocek/LyncIMLocalHistory/README.md

 LICENCE
 =======

-This program is Beerware and is distributed under GBL (General Beer Licence).
+This program is a Beerware and is distributed under GBL (General Beer Licence).
 Which meens when you buy me a beer you can use modify and do whatever you please with the program.
 I don't take any responsibilities whatsoever.

+contact:
+Jonas Bujok
+gbl@bujok.cz